Application International Students Program Format Tuition & Fees Once Admitted

 Do you offer scholarships or tuition support?

-No, unfortunately the program does not have the resources to offer any scholarships or tuition support to students.
-Tuition payment is due at the time of registration for each particular quarter (i.e. tuition only needs to be paid for the classes immediately upcoming).
+No. Unfortunately the program does not have the resources to offer any scholarships or tuition support to students.
+Tuition is due at the start of each academic quarter for the courses being taken that term.

 Is this program eligible for federal financial aid?
 Could I take out a federal student loan?